Indexing Generated Code

 Ouptut one imputes edge from the anchor created at step 1 to the node found at step 2.

-Note that this only applies to meta entries with type anchor_anchor
+Note that this only applies to meta entries with type anchor_anchor.
+For other

 types structure might be different.
 See issue #3711.